Mærwynn: Life

-Mærwynn was the founding abbess of the reconsecrated Abbey of Romsey, and there is some certainty that she was appointed to the position by King Edgar the Peaceable on Christmas day in 974.
+Mærwynn was the founding abbess of the reconsecrated Abbey of Romsey, and there is some certainty that she was appointed to the position by King Edgar the Peaceable on Christmas in 974.
 While medieval legend had it that she was born in Ireland and educated by St. Patrick, historical understanding that five centuries separate them discounts this.

 She is instead known more historically from several surviving documents: a king's charter, by Edgar the Peaceable, to Romsey Abbey; the medieval confraternity book of Winchester, known as the Liber Vitae of the New Minster; and the Secgan manuscript's hagiography.

 King Edgar sent Ælfflæd, his daughter, to Mærwynn for care, and she became like a foster mother to the princess.

 Veneration

 Mærwynn was buried at Romsey Abbey, close by to where her protégé Ælfflæd was buried.
 Her primary feast day is 10 February in both the Catholic and Eastern Orthodox churches.
 There are secondary commemorations in the Catholic Church marking the date of the translation of her relics (and of Ælfflæd's) on 29 October, with certain other secondary days of note mentioned by the Monks of Ramsgate.